Writing Lessons from "Raiders of the Lost Ark (40 Years Later)

 In a story where the writer has already demonstrated a willingness to force his hero to face his greatest fears, it makes sense that he’d also challenge him to face and attempt to repair the broken pieces of his past too.

 In both Raiders of the Lost Ark and The Last Crusade, there’s more on the line for Indy that just earthly treasures.
-He must also protect and rescue those he loves and cares about.
+He must also protect and rescue those he loves.

 “An Army That Carries the Ark … is Invincible”